jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ## Viewing available workflows

-At the most basic level, you'll want to use Simmate to calculate a structure's energy, band structure, or some other characteristic.
-For these, we have prebuilt workflows.
+At the most basic level, you'll want to use Simmate to calculate a material's energy, structure, or properties.
+For each type of task, we have prebuilt workflows.
 All of these are accessible through the `simmate workflows` command.

 Let's start by seeing what is available by running `simmate workflows list-all`.
 You should see something like:

 ```
 Gathering all available workflows...
 These are all workflows you can use:
     (1) energy_mit
     (2) energy_quality04
     (3) relaxation_mit
     (4) relaxation_quality00
     (5) relaxation_quality01
     (6) relaxation_quality02
     (7) relaxation_quality03
     (8) relaxation_quality04
     (9) relaxation_staged
   ... << plus others that are cut-off for clarity >>
 ```

-In this tutorial, we will be using `energy_mit` which runs a simple static energy calculation using MIT Project settings (these settings are based off of pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).
+In this tutorial, we will be using `energy_mit` which runs a simple static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).

 <br/> <!-- add empty line -->

 ## Viewing a workflow's settings and inputs

 Take a look back at the 4 key steps of a workflow above (`configure`, `schedule`, `execute`, and `save`).
-Here, we will inspect a workflow to see how it `configures` the settings.
+Here, we will inspect the `configure` step.

-To view the settings a workflow uses before actually running it, we can use the command `simmate workflows show-config`.
+To view a workflow's configuration before using it, we type the command `simmate workflows show-config`.
 Try this out by running `simmate workflows show-config relaxation_quality00`.
-VASP users will recognize this as a very simple calculation where it's just printing out settings passed into the INCAR file.
-These are the most basic settings because the INCAR will be the same for all structures, regardless of their composition.
+VASP users will recognize that this specifies the contents of a VASP INCAR file.
+The `relaxation_quality00` is the most basic workflow configuration because the INCAR will not depend on the structure or composition of your crystal.

-Next, look at an advanced calculation.
+Next, look at a more advanced calculation.
 Run the command `simmate workflows show-config energy_mit`.
-Here, you'll see some INCAR settings rely on composition and we have a list of error handlers to help ensure a calculation completes.
+Here, you'll see that some INCAR settings rely on composition and that we have a list of error handlers to help ensure that the calculation finishes successfully.

-So we can now view the settings used for *all* compositions/structures, but now we want to give it a specific structure.
-We'll give it the POSCAR structure we just made.
+Now, let's go one step further and feed a specific structure (the POSCAR we just made) into a specific workflow (energy_MIT).
 To do this, make sure our terminal has the same folder open as where our file is!
-For example, if your POSCAR is on your Desktop while your terminal is in your home directory, you can run `cd Desktop` to change your active folder to your Desktop.
+For example, if your POSCAR is on your Desktop while your terminal is in your home directory, you can type `cd Desktop` to change your active folder to your Desktop.
 Then run the command `simmate workflows setup-only energy_mit POSCAR`.
 You'll see a new folder created named `MIT_Static_Energy_inputs`.
-When you open it, these are all of the files that Simmate made for VASP to use.
-This is useful when you're an advanced user that wants to alter these files before calling VASP manually -- this happens often when testing out new workflows or unique systems.
+When you open it, you'll see all the files that Simmate made for VASP to use.
+This is useful when you're an advanced user who wants to alter these files before running VASP manually -- this could happen when you want to test new workflows or unique systems.

-For absolute beginners, you don't need to need to immediately understand these files/settings, but they will be important for knowing the scientific limitations of your results and for running your own custom calculations.
-For whichever program you end up using the most, be sure to also go through their tutorials -- rather than always using Simmate to run their program for you.
-For example, if you use VASP the most, you can learn to use VASP independently with [their tutorials](https://www.vasp.at/wiki/index.php/Category:Tutorials).
+For absolute beginners, you don't immediately need to understand these files, but they will eventually be important for understanding the scientific limitations of your results or for running your own custom calculations.
+Whether you use [VASP](https://www.vasp.at/wiki/index.php/Category:Tutorials), abinit, or another program, be sure to go through their tutorials, rather than always depending on Simmate to run the program for you.
 Until you reach that point, we'll have Simmate do it all for us!

 <br/> <!-- add empty line -->

 ## Finally running our workflow!

-Recall from above that the default Simmate settings run everything immediately and locally on your desktop.
-When running the workflow, it will create a new folder, write the inputs in it, run the calculation, and then save the results to your database.
+The default Simmate settings will run everything immediately and locally on your desktop, as long as you have installed VASP or a similar program.
+When running the workflow, it will create a new folder, write the inputs in it, run the calculation, and save the results to your database.

 The command to do this with our POSCAR and energy_mit workflow is `simmate workflows run energy_mit POSCAR`.
-By default, Simmate uses the command `vasp > vasp.out` and creates a random folder name for this to run in (ex: `simmate-task-j8djk3mn8`).
+By default, Simmate uses the command `vasp > vasp.out` and creates a new `simmate-task` folder with a unique identifier (ex: `simmate-task-j8djk3mn8`).

-Alternatively, we can change the command used to call VASP as well as the directory we want this ran in.
-All of the options are given in `simmate workflows run --help`.
-For the command and directory, we can update our command to look something like this:
+Alternatively, we can change our folder name as well as the command used to run VASP.
+For example, we can update our command to this:
 ```
 simmate workflows run energy_mit POSCAR -c "mpirun -n 4 vasp > vasp.out" -d my_custom_folder
 ```

+To see all the options for running workflows, type `simmate workflows run --help`.

 If any errors come up, please let our team know by [posting a question](https://github.com/jacksund/simmate/discussions/new?category=q-a).
 If not, congrats :partying_face: :partying_face: :partying_face: !!!
 You now know how to run workflows with a single command and understand what Simmate is doing behind the scenes.

 <br/> <!-- add empty line -->